The Virtue of Hope

 As a careful reading of these passages will reveal, however, not every experience of hope reveals the practice of a spiritual principle.
 Hope is not always spiritually grounded.
 Indeed, most of the time it isn’t.
 Rowland H. at first found hope in Jung’s words that a spiritual experience could deliver him from his alcoholism, since he was a devout church member, only to have his hope dashed by Jung’s caveat that church would not necessarily bring about such an experience.
 His initial hope was unfounded.
 What then is hope, and how is it practiced in AA?

 The term hope stands for three things.
 The first is a natural human capability.
 We all have an innate capacity to experience hope.
-That we have it implies that we need it, that it serves a necessary function.
+That we have such a capacity implies that we need it, that it serves a necessary function in us as human beings.
 At some point in our development, we become conscious of the fact that things are not, or may not be, as we would wish them to be.
 At that point, our ability to hope that they will is instantiated.
 It comes online, to use a contemporary expression from the world of technology.
-Our experience of it may help us to survive a difficult situation—a serious illness, for instance—or to persevere in a challenging course of action—getting a college degree, learning a trade, or working the Steps, let us say.
+Our experience of it may help us to survive a difficult situation—a serious illness, for instance—or to persevere in a challenging course of action—getting a college degree, learning a trade, or building a family, let us say.
 Our hope imparts us with a sense that its object is attainable, even when appearances might seem to indicate otherwise.

-The second thing that hope stands for, then, is a feeling, an emotion the potential for which is also inherent in us.
+The second thing that hope stands for is a feeling, an emotion the potential for which is also inherent in us.
 Hope arises as a feeling when we construe, perceive, or see the future as holding favorable prospects for the attainment of a good we desire but whose attainment is in question.
 In this, hope is the direct opposite of certain kinds of fear and related emotions like anxiety, which see the future in terms of unfavorable prospects.
-It is also opposed to despair, when those prospects appear inevitable or seem to have already materialized.
+It is also opposed to despair, when such unfavorable prospects appear inevitable or seem to have already materialized.

 [Image: Dr. William D. Silkworth (“Silky"), director of Towns Hospital for alcoholics in NYC, who introduced Bill W. to the idea that alcoholism was a disease but, after repeated failures to cure him, told him that medicine held no hope for an alcoholic of his kind.
 Bill finally found hope in the spiritual experience he later had in the hospital after Ebby had carried the message to him.
 Dr. Silkworth wrote “The Doctor’s Opinion” in the Big Book.
 To hear it read, please click on link.]